Derived automorphism groups of K3 surfaces of Picard rank 1: Conclusion of the proof

 (As a consequence, $\Aut D(X)$ acts transitively on the set of spherical objects in $D(X)$ if and only if if $\Aut^+ H^*(X, \Z)$ acts transitively on the set $\Delta(X)$ of spherical classes.
 Similar results have been proved for spherical vector bundles and mutations in \cite{Kuleshov:spherical}.)

-By the above Corollary, our claim follows if for any wall $\W$ where stability for the class $\delta$ changes, we can prove that the two stable objects $E^+, E^-$ of class $v(T^{\pm}) = \delta$ on either side of the wall are related by $T^- = \Phi(T^+)$, for some autoequivalence in $\Phi \in \Aut^0 D(X)$.
-This can, for example, be shown with the same arguments as in the proof of \cite[Proposition 6.8]{BM:walls}. \end{remark}
+By the above Corollary, our claim follows if for any wall $\W$ where stability for the class $\delta$ changes, we can prove that the two stable objects $T^+, T^-$ of class $v(T^{\pm}) = \delta$ on either side of the wall are related by $T^- = \Phi(T^+)$, for some autoequivalence in $\Phi \in \Aut^0 D(X)$.
+This can, for example, be shown by applying \cite[Proposition 6.8]{BM:walls}.
+(In the language and notation of [ibid.], we have $v$ equal to our $\delta$, and $v_0$ is equal to the Mukai vector of one of the two spherical objects $S, T$ that are \emph{stable} on the wall; these are exactly the two simple objects in the category $\A$ considered in Section \ref{sec:walls}.
+Therefore, up to switching $S$ and $T$ we can set $E_0$ equal to $S$.
+Then [ibid.] shows that both $T^+$ and $T^-$ are obtained as spherical twists of $E_0=S$, which implies our claim.) \end{remark}